Getting A Carte De Séjour In France (As The Spouse of An EU Citizen)

 - Proof of Sufficient Support (= ” justificatif du droit de séjour dont relève l’accueillant”) This is always one of the hardest parts of the application and the one most folks get worried about.
 Basically the French government wants to make sure that your EU spouse (the “accueillant“) is in good standing in France, and that you can support yourselves without becoming a drain on the system.
 If your EU spouse has a job or salary, then you simply need to present proof of that (e.g. work contract, monthly salary statements etc.) and you’re good to go.
 If your EU spouse is not currently working, then you need to present proof of sufficient funds (e.g. savings, bank account statements, 401K statements -> basically anywhere you have money).
 Plus you’ll need proof of health insurance for the both of you:

 How Many Savings Are Enough?
 This is tricky since there’s no absolute official guidance on it.
-However I’ve seen several application forms (for example this one from Préfect De La Haute Savoie and this one from the Préfet du Bas Rhin metion a minimum amount “équivalent au RSA ou ASPA, calculé en fonction de la composition de la famille”.
-The larger of these numbers is ASPA and in 2018 for a couple without children this equates to 1,293.54 € per month (or 15,522.54 € for the year).
+However I’ve seen several application forms (for example this one from Préfect De La Haute Savoie and another from the Préfet du Bas Rhin metion a minimum amount “équivalent au RSA ou ASPA, calculé en fonction de la composition de la famille”.
+The larger of these numbers is ASPA and in 2018 for a couple without children this equates to 1,293.54 € per month (or 15,522.54 € for the year)*.
 I think this is a good minimum base reference.
 To be safe we listed much more than that.
 Also, in order to show that our savings were “stable”, we printed out 3 months of statements as proof (3 months seems to be the charm for just about anything here in France).
 That worked for us.